Connect to your organization's cloud storage locations or databases in order to:

 Your ability to add, use, and edit connections depends on your user role and permissions.

-If you have permission to use a connection and modify a flow, you can add datasets stored in the connection's cloud storage location to your mastering flow.
+If you have permission to modify a flow, you can add source datasets that have been added from any connection to the flow.

-If you have permission to use a connection and publish data, you can select the connection when configuring a data product's publish destination.
+If you have permission to publish data, you can select any existing connection when configuring a data product's publish destination.

 This diagram illustrates how connections allow you to securely add and publish data between Tamr Cloud and your organization's cloud storage systems.
 Below, learn more about each part of the process in detail.